corsairmarks/silicoid_portraits_revisited/mod/README.md

     * Technocracy no longer requires Fanatic materialist, so the Taclariotan influence is once again has its original ethos: authoritarian, xenophobic, materialist
     * Electroid has free energy upkeep on Tomb Worlds, similar to Radiotrophic, but no other bonuses
     * Adjusted species traits for 3.3 "Libra" changes
+* 4.0.1 Update Cold Pulse and Molten traits to use the right triggers to activate their effects

 ## Source Code